Overture Respighiana

-Overture Respighiana is an overture composed by Salvatore Di Vittorio in 2008, as an homage to Ottorino Respighi, one year after completing Respighi's rediscovered first Violin Concerto in A Major.
+Overture Respighiana is an overture composed by Salvatore Di Vittorio in 2008, as a homage to Ottorino Respighi, one year after completing Respighi's rediscovered first Violin Concerto in A major.
+The overture received its world premiere from the Chamber Orchestra of New York under the composer, on February 13, 2010, at the Church of St. Jean Baptiste in New York.
+It was recorded for Naxos Records.

+This work was published in 2008 by Edizioni Panastudio in Italy.
+The duration is approximately seven minutes.

 Instrumentation and duration

 The overture is scored for two flutes (II Piccolo), two oboes (II English horn), two clarinets in A, two bassoons, two horns in F, two trumpets, three trombones, one tuba, timpani, three percussion (triangle, antique cymbals, glockenspiel, snare drum, tambourine, cymbals, bass drum, and tam tam), celesta, harp, and strings.